Charles Green Spencer: Biography

 Charles Green Spencer was the son of Edward Spencer (1799–1849) and Diana Snoxell.
 His father was a solicitor and friend of the noted balloonist Charles Green, the United Kingdom's most famous balloonist of the 19th century, ascending with Green 27 times and soloing 40 times.
 He also made first gliding experiments in England.

 Charles Spencer founded the balloon manufacturing firm of C. G. Spencer & Sons initially at 14 Ringcroft Street, Holloway, later moving to 56a Highbury Grove, Islington.
 The firm for many years enjoyed a virtual monopoly in the manufacture of balloons and went on to be "manufacturers of aeronautical apparatus of every description" and specifically "balloons, airships and flying machines".
 Later it was manufacturing "Salvus" parachutes with their promise of the "certainty of escape for aviators".

 He died on 4 June 1890 and is buried in the western side of Highgate Cemetery.
-His namesake, Charles Green, was buried 20 years earlier on the eastern side of the same Cemetery.
+His namesake, Charles Green, had been buried 20 years earlier on the eastern side of the same cemetery.